rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 then, the value from the **MUST** be used.

-Once a single `EntityInfo` is selected the platform **MUST** dispatch a `Content.onInterestedIn` notification to all Apps that have registered for it (typically Aggregated Experience Apps) with metadata about the app and entity as its data.
+Once a single `EntityInfo` is selected the platform **MUST** dispatch a `Content.onUserInterestedIn` notification to all Apps that have registered for it (typically Aggregated Experience Apps) with metadata about the app and entity as its data.

-The `Content.onInterestedIn` event has the `InterestedInIntent` as its data.
+The `Content.onUserInterestedIn` event has the `InterestedInIntent` as its data.

-The platform **MUST NOT** dispatch more than one `onInterestedIn` notification, even if more than one App responded to the pull request.
+The platform **MUST NOT** dispatch more than one `onUserInterestedIn` notification, even if more than one App responded to the pull request.

-An Aggregated Experience can register for the `Content.onInterestedIn` notification, and it will receive notifications when an `EntityInfo` is returned from the active App after a `Discovery.interested` call is fulfilled.
+An Aggregated Experience can register for the `Content.onUserInterestedIn` notification, and it will receive notifications when an `EntityInfo` is returned from the active App after a `Discovery.userInterest` call is fulfilled.

 ## 5. User Interest Bulk Updates